univalle-software-development/poc-audio/README.md

-# Next.js + Convex Chat App
+# Next.js + Convex Chat App Template

 This is a simple chat application built with Next.js, Convex, and Tailwind CSS.
 It allows users to chat with an AI assistant powered by OpenAI.

 ## Features

-- Real-time chat interface using Convex for data synchronization.
+- Real-time chat interface using Convex and the Vercel AI SDK (`useChat`) for data synchronization and state management.
-- AI responses powered by OpenAI (configurable model).
+- AI responses powered by OpenAI (potentially supporting multiple models via `convex/multiModelAI.ts`).
-- Conversation history stored persistently in the Convex database.
+- Persistent storage of conversation history and chat sessions in the Convex database.
-- Ability to clear the current chat session.
+- Ability to clear the current chat session (managed via `convex/chats.ts`).
-- Responsive design suitable for various screen sizes.
+- Management of AI model preferences (implied by `convex/modelPreferences.ts`).
+- Chat message archival functionality (implied by `convex/chat.ts`).
-- User input handling with `react-textarea-autosize`.
+- User input handling with automatic textarea resizing (`react-textarea-autosize`).
-- Styled with Tailwind CSS.
+- Responsive UI styled with Tailwind CSS and Shadcn/ui components.
+- Toast notifications for user feedback (`hooks/use-toast.ts`).

 ## Getting Started (Local Development)